NÄHER — CONCEPT 2024

 6. Structuring the experience

+Before diving into the fun part, we had to lay out solid foundations.
 We covered every page, from the simplest like the product page to the most obscure ones such as pick-up instructions.

 näher wireframe 2 näher wireframe 3